kstenerud/streamux/README.md

 Regular Messages
 ----------------

-Regular messages consist of a 16 or 32 bit header, followed by a possible data payload.
-The header is transmitted as an unsigned integer in little endian format.
+Regular messages consist of a 16 or 32 bit header (determined by the [initiator message](#initiator-message)), followed by a possible data payload.
+The header is transmitted as a 16 or 32 bit unsigned integer in little endian format.
 The payload contents are beyond the scope of this document.

 ### Message Layout